Adult Dosing & Uses

 Cautions

-Increased risk of hyperglycemia and diabetes; in some cases, hyperglycemia concomitant with use of atypical antipsychotics has been associated with ketoacidosis, hyperosmolar coma, or death
+Increased risk of hyperglycemia and diabetes; in some cases, hyperglycemia concomitant with use of atypical antipsychotics has been associated with ketoacidosis, hyperosmolar coma, or death; monitor blood glucose of high-risk patients for symptoms of hyperglycemia including polydipsia, polyuria, polyphagia, and weakness; monitor glucose regularly in patients with diabetes or at risk for diabetes

 Clinical worsening of depression and suicide ideation may occur despite treatment

-False positive urine drug screens reported when using immunoassays for methadone or TCAs
+False-positive urine drug screens reported when immunoassays for methadone or tricyclic antidepressants used

 QT interval prolongation

-- QT interval: Not associated with persistent increase in QT interval In trials, but QT effect was not systematically evaluated in a thorough QT study
+- Not associated with persistent increase in QT interval in trials, but QT effect was not systematically evaluated in thorough study

 - QT prolongation reported with acute overdose during postmarketing experience

-- Avoid combination with other drugs known to prolong QTc or in patients with increased risk of QT prolongation
+- Avoid using in combination with other drugs known to prolong QTc or in patients with increased risk of QT prolongation

 Pregnancy & Lactation